Carlito (wrestler): Various feuds (2006–2008)

-Following his feud with Flair he was involved in angles with The Sandman and Triple H. He then lost to Triple H at Unforgiven in a no disqualification match where the no disqualification rule only applied to Carlito.
+Following his feud with Flair he was involved in angles with The Sandman and Triple H. He then lost to Triple H at Unforgiven on September 16 in a no disqualification match where the no disqualification rule only applied to Carlito.
 In late 2007, Colón requested his release from the WWE as he was unhappy with the direction of his character.
 Following a meeting with Vince McMahon, however, he was convinced to stay.
-On December 10, 2007, he was featured in a ladder match at the Raw 15th Anniversary against Jeff Hardy for the WWE Intercontinental Championship, which Hardy won.
-Carlito defeated Cody Rhodes to qualify for the Money in the Bank ladder match at WrestleMania XXIV.
-He failed to win at the event.
+On the December 10 episode of Raw, he was featured in a ladder match at the Raw 15th Anniversary against Jeff Hardy for the WWE Intercontinental Championship, which Hardy won.
+Carlito defeated Cody Rhodes to qualify for the Money in the Bank ladder match at WrestleMania XXIV on March 30, 2008.
+He failed to win at WrestleMania.
 Carlito then formed a tag team with Santino Marella.
 The team was placed in several matches involving the World Tag Team Championship, twice being named the number one contenders; however, they lost the relevant championship matches.